ismaelucm/massis_tutorial/docs/creatingNewBehavior.md

 ```

 The value of the parameter "Blackboard.Target" refers to a parameter "Target" of the blackboard.
 The action *NextPathPoint* write in the variable Path of the behaviour blackboard the next step of the path.
-The action MoveTo read the value from the Path variable and copy the vlue in its input parameter *Target*.
+The action MoveTo read the value from the Path variable and copy the value in its input parameter *Target*.

 Note that the input parameter of the action and the value of the variable on the blackboard do not have to match.

 *NextPathPoint* need two input parameters: Path and Circular.
 Path reads the values from the blackboard.
 Doing this, we delegate the value of the path when we use the behavior in the scenario.
-The variable *Circular* is False and in the action *MoveTo*, the variable Animation is "walk1"
+The variable *Circular* is False and in the action *MoveTo*, the variable *Animation* is "walk1"

 ```lua